 The server will automatically decide whether the value of tools is high or low.
 If the value is high, the system will inform that the value is high, a tool keeper will go with the engineer and the tool center is responsible for the transportation of the toolbox.
 If the value is low, the system will inform that the value is low, no tool keeper will go, and the engineer can choose whether he needs express service.
-The page will jump back to personal center.
+After the process is finished, the page will jump back to personal center.